 4. Tag existing Switchboard members that could be helpful in a comment.

 If you know of someone off the top of your head, or if you find users in the Member Directory that could help, tagging other users does two really important things.
 First, you’re providing useful bread crumbs for the post author to follow.
 Second, you’re notifying the people you tagged that they’ve been tagged, so they’ll come to see what’s going on and engage from there.
 Ultimately, you simultaneously place the impetus of going further on the post author and provide a safety net for the post author of people that know they’ve been pinged and come to connect with the post author.
-Here’s another example of this.

 5. Provide some helpful resource on posts, especially asks.

 In helping people feel like their time on Switchboard isn’t wasted, there is always an opportunity to write a comment that provides a resource that could be helpful for an ask/offer.
 For example, if a student is asking about ideas for summer internships, you could write a comment that has information about an upcoming campus event geared towards that.
 Do not, however, just write about LinkedIn.
 Saying something to the effect of “Have you tried a LinkedIn search yet?” comes off as out-of-touch and patronizing, which doesn’t land well with users putting themselves out there.
 LinkedIn is ubiquitous enough that they will have tried that, but if there is a particular group or aspect of LinkedIn that your community may not be aware of, that would be appropriate to include in a comment.
-Here and here are two great examples of this.

 6. Help the post author yourself if you can.

 Stakeholders and administrators have a wealth of institutional/community knowledge, and they may often be able to just help someone directly.
 If this is the case, just help the post author.
 It’s quick and easy, and the knowledge you share that was once just in your brain is now archived in the Switchboard and searchable by the entire Switchboard community.
 In essence, you’re directly downloading your brain into the Switchboard when you help users and provide that information in a comment.
-The second comment in this post is a prime example of this.

 Stewardship Best Practices Behind the Scenes